purefield/ocp-virt/README.md

 Under the Developer Perspective:
 * Topology
   * Show the mixed environment and dig into details
+    * 3 Elasticsearch VMs for data and control plane
+    * 1 Elasticsearch container as coordinator node
+    * 1 Kibana container for data visualization
+    * 1 RHEL 9 container for data generation
+    * 1 RHEL 9 container for utilities to explore with ssh keys to the VMs

 Under Administrator Perspective:
 * Networking